fjvallarino/monomer/README.md

 ### Setup

+Monomer requires GHC and SDL2 to be installed.

 You can read how to setup the library [here](docs/tutorials/00-setup.md).

 ### Tutorials

-Several introductory tutorials are available:
+Introductory tutorials are available:

 - [01 - Basics](docs/tutorials/01-basics.md)
 - [02 - Styling](docs/tutorials/02-styling.md)